Bernard Hebda: Apostolic administrator of Saint Paul and Minneapolis

-On June 15, 2015, Pope Francis accepted the resignations of Archbishop John Nienstedt and Auxiliary Bishop Lee A. Piché of the Archdiocese of Saint Paul and Minneapolis due to poor health.
-The same day, Francis appointed Hebda as its apostolic administrator to serve until a new archbishop would be installed, although Hebda remained as the Coadjutor Archbishop of Newark.
+On June 15, 2015, Pope Francis accepted the resignations of Archbishop John Nienstedt and Auxiliary Bishop Lee A. Piché of the Archdiocese of Saint Paul and Minneapolis.
+The same day, Francis appointed Hebda as its apostolic administrator to serve until a new archbishop would be installed, although Hebda remained as the coadjutor archbishop of Newark.

-In September 2015, Hebda met with representatives of the Minnesota chapter of the Catholic Coalition for Church Reform, a group his predecessor had not been warm to.
+In September 2015, Hebda met with representatives of the Catholic Coalition for Church Reform.
 They discussed how the laity could participate in defining the needs of the archdiocese and what it expects from its next archbishop.
-Hebda "was delighted to learn that they share my interest in engaging in a wide consultation of the faithful in assessing the needs of the archdiocese" and "I was also happy to share with them some of the preliminary plans for that consultation, and appreciated their input and offer of collaboration."
-He organized a series of public meetings – "listening sessions" – throughout the diocese to allow Catholic parishioners, clergy, and employees to express their views on the appointment of a new archbishop.

-During Hebda's term as administrator, the Archdiocese of Saint Paul and Minneapolis reached agreement on a civil settlement with officials of Ramsey County on procedures to prevent child sexual abuse.
+Hebda state that he was"...delighted to learn that they share my interest in engaging in a wide consultation of the faithful in assessing the needs of the archdiocese...
+I was also happy to share with them some of the preliminary plans for that consultation, and appreciated their input and offer of collaboration."Hebda organized a series of public meetings – "listening sessions" – throughout the archdiocese to allow parishioners, clergy, and employees to express their views on the appointment of a new archbishop.During Hebda's term as administrator, the archdiocese agreed on a civil settlement with Ramsey County on procedures to prevent child sexual abuse.
 It provided for judicial oversight for three years.
-The civil case was settled in December under a plan that allowed for more oversight of the church.
+The civil case was settled in December 2015 under a plan that allowed for more oversight of the church.
 Attorneys for both sides used the hearing process in the civil case to announce new steps aimed at reinforcing that agreement.
-"The Archdiocese admits that it failed to adequately respond and prevent the sexual abuse" of the three victims, the archdiocese said in papers filed in Ramsey County Court.
-"The Archdiocese failed to keep the safety and wellbeing of these three children ahead of protecting the interests of Curtis Wehmeyer and the Archdiocese.
+In court papers in Ramsey County Court, the archdiocese stated"The Archdiocese admits that it failed to adequately respond and prevent the sexual abuse...
+The Archdiocese failed to keep the safety and wellbeing of these three children ahead of protecting the interests of Curtis Wehmeyer and the Archdiocese.
 The actions and omissions of the Archdiocese failed to prevent the abuse that resulted in the need for protection and services for these three children."
-In a letter to Catholics in the archdiocese, Hebda wrote: "We are agreeing to implement the plan under a set deadline and to be held accountable for that commitment."
+In a letter, Hebda wrote: "We are agreeing to implement the plan under a set deadline and to be held accountable for that commitment."
 He called the settlement "the most public indicator that this archdiocese has earnestly embarked on a journey of self-reflection, evaluation and action".
 In his time as administrator, less than a year, he handled a number of cases of priests accused of sexual abuse of minors, both removing and reinstating them.